- The asset types required (video, image, text, audio, etc.) via the

 domain:id) - agent_url: The creative agent authoritative for this format

-- assets_required: Array of asset specifications
+- assets: Array of all asset specifications with

-- asset_role: Identifies asset purpose (hero_image, logo, cta_button, etc.)
+requiredboolean indicating mandatory vs optional.
+This is the authoritative source for understanding creative requirements. - asset_role: Identifies asset purpose (hero_image, logo, cta_button, etc.)

 - renders: Array of rendered outputs with dimensions - see below